medi-snap/website/README.md

 ## Quick Start

 1. Our Android apk can be found [here](https://drive.google.com/drive/folders/1_M-Xnt1yQLEqd0mJh-IClFpJwj9PsE5a?usp=sharing).
-2. Install our app from the link into your Android device
+2. Install our app from the link into your Android device.
 3. You might receive a prompt to 'allow unknown apps' to be installed on your device.
 Enable this.
 4. That's all!
 Your app will be installed onto your device :)